-There is a scientific rationale for bringing play into the business world.
+There is a scientific rationale for bringing play into the business world (typically referred to as gamification).
 This field of study is new, but there are amazing facets yet to be studied.
 All work and no play make every man dull.
 People hope to earn enough to leave room in their schedule for play.

 Research has shown that the physical activities you indulge in as a child affect your mental development and cognition.
 Because of this, many physicians and consultants stress the need of play in an employee’s schedule and offer tailored programmes to corporations and companies.
 Here are five reasons to incorporate play in your office.

 Work can become quite boring sometimes with the stress and pressure of meeting a deadline.
 All the paperwork is very monotonous and tends to ruin the mood.
 Try and make these laborious tasks better by involving play into them.
 You could play some good music in the background or even redecorate the office.
 Using bright colours in the office enlivens the mood as well as freshens up the mind.

 Being in a job will make a person cautious about every possible outcome there is.
 They may be scared to think out of the box because of the consequences it may have.
 Remember being carefree as a child?
 Children tend to involve role play, and what-if games make them develop their imagination.
 Role playing games can bring fantastic benefits to your business once they’re adopted.
 Bringing play into the office can help develop brainstorming capabilities, better decision-making power, and team development.